Competition, stability, and functionality in excitatory-inhibitory neural circuits: Functionality of E-I networks

-\subsubsection{The simple E\texorpdfstring{$^2$}{\texttwosuperior}I network of binary decisions}
+\subsubsection{The simple E$^{2}$-I network of binary decisions}

-We start from the simplest setting of two excitatory and one inhibitory neuron implementing a biologically plausible winner-takes-all network.
+We start from the simplest setting of two excitatory and one inhibitory neuron implementing a biologically plausible WTA network.
 The two excitatory neurons are identical in their self-excitation and connectivity parameters.
-Furthermore, the two excitatory neurons are not interconnected and are given the same input except for a small difference that they are expected to then differentiate. \begin{definition}[\textbf{$\mathrm{E}^{2}\mathrm{I}$ network}] Let $D=\diag(d_{E},d_{I},d_{E}),\ D\succ 0$ be the dissipation matrix of the system, and define $W\in\real^{3\times 3}$ synaptic matrix as
+Furthermore, the two excitatory neurons are not interconnected and are given the same input except for a small difference that they are expected to detect and discriminate.
+We make these notions concrete in this section, starting with defining the network.